halilbeytorun/DesignPatternsWithModernCpp/Guidelines.md

 The concept of idiom can make the seperation of the three levels a little bit harder.
 An *idiom* is a commonly used but language-specific solution for a recurring problem.
 As such, an idiom also represents a pattern, but it could be either an implementation pattern or a design pattern.
 We can say that C++ idioms are the best practices of the C++ community for either design or implementation.
 In C++, most idioms fall into the category of implementation details.
 For instance, there is *copy-and-swap* and *RAII* idiom. *Non-Virtual Interface* idiom and *Pimpl* idiom are in the category Software Design.
 These two design idioms are based on two classic design patterns: the Template Method design pattern and Bridge design pattern, respectively.

 ### The Focus on Features
+There are three main
+- There are so many features, we need to talk about them.
+- Expectations from features are high, hoping to solve design issues which is not the case.
+- Complexity in them is small comparing to software designs since the former has set of rules while latter depends on many things.
+Features alone cannot solve project.

+### The Focus on Software Design and Design Principles
+While features are important, software design is more important.

 ##  Guideline 2: Design for Change
+One of the essential expectations from software is its ability to change easily in comparison with hardware.
+However, from experiance, it may be hard to change it.

 ##  Guideline 3: Seperate Interfaces to Avoid Artificial Coupling

+### Seperations of Concerns
+Seperation of concerns is named different thinhs which of them mean nearly the same.
+The most common one is SRP in SOLID principles.
+The idea is to group only those things that truly belong together, and seperate everything that does not strictly belong.
+Or, seperate those things that change for different reasons.
+By doing this, artificial coupling is reduced and the code is more adaptable to change.

 ##  Guideline 4: Design for Testability
 ##  Guideline 5: Design for Extension